garynor/Erythromycin-Model/Evaluation/Input/Content/References.md

 **Wang 1997** Wang RW, Newton DJ, Scheri TD, Lu AY.
 Human cytochrome P450 3A4-catalyzed testosterone 6 beta-hydroxylation and erythromycin N-demethylation.
 Competition during catalysis. *Drug Metab Dispos* 1997, 25(4): 502-507.

 **Watanabe 2007** Watanabe A, Nakamura K, Okudaira N, Okazaki O, Sudo K. Risk assessment for drug-drug interaction caused by metabolism-based inhibition of CYP3A using automated in vitro assay systems and its application in the early drug discovery process. *Drug Metab Dispos* 2007, 35(7): 1232-1238.

+**Willmann 2007** Willmann S, Höhn K, Edginton A, Sevestre M, Solodenko J, Weiss W, Lippert J, Schmitt W. Development of a physiology-based whole-body population model for assessing the influence of individual variability on the pharmacokinetics of drugs. *J Pharmacokinet Pharmacodyn* 2007, 34(3): 401-431.

 **Xu 2009** Xu L, Chen Y, Pan Y, Skiles GL, Shou M. Prediction of human drug-drug interactions from time-dependent inactivation of CYP3A4 in primary hepatocytes using a population-based simulator. *Drug Metab Dispos* 2009, 37(12): 2330-2339.